MLA Works Cited Page: Books

 List by title of the book.
 Incorporate these entries alphabetically just as you would with works that include an author name.
 For example, the following entry might appear between entries of works written by Dean, Shaun and Forsythe, Jonathan.

 Remember that for an in-text (parenthetical) citation of a book with no author, provide the name of the work in the signal phrase and the page number in parentheses.
 You may also use a shortened version of the title of the book accompanied by the page number.
-For more information see In-text Citations for Print Sources with No Known Author section of In-text Citations: The Basics, which you can link to at the bottom of this page.
+For more information see the In-text Citations for Print Sources with No Known Author section of In-text Citations: The Basics.

 A Translated Book

-Cite as you would any other book.
-Add "Trans."—the abbreviation for translated by—and follow with the name(s) of the translator(s).
+If you want to emphasize the work rather than the translator, cite as you would any other book.
+Add “translated by” and follow with the name(s) of the translator(s).

 Foucault, Michel.
 Madness and Civilization: A History of Insanity in the Age of Reason.
-Trans.
-Richard Howard.
-New York: Vintage-Random House, 1988.
-Print.
+Translated by Richard Howard, Vintage-Random House, 1988.

 An Edition of a Book